 Breast reconstruction is a surgery that allows a woman’s breast(s) to be rebuilt following a mastectomy (entire removal of the breast(s) to treat or prevent breast cancer) or lumpectomy (removal of a lump from the breast).
 The surgery may occur at the time of mastectomy/lumpectomy or be delayed until a later date.
 Conducted by a plastic surgeon, there are 2 primary ways a breast can be reconstructed: implant-based where an implant made of saline or silicone is used to shape the breast; or flap reconstruction, where a surgeon takes tissue from another area of the patient’s body to create a new breast.
 Breast reconstruction accounted for 1.9 percent of all reconstructive procedures, with more than half of all procedures conducted among women between the ages of 40-54 .

 What can I expect?

 The length of your recovery will depend on the type of breast reconstruction you have.
-The average hospital stay for an implant is 1 to 2 days, but patients undergoing flap reconstruction may be kept in the hospital for 5 to 6 days.
+The average hospital stay for an implant is 1-2 days, but patients undergoing flap reconstruction may be kept in the hospital for 5-6 days.
 Since soreness, swelling and bruising are common the first few weeks following surgery, you may be sent home with a pain medication.
 In addition, you will likely be discharged with a small tube that will drain fluid from the surgical site.